parreirat/vehiculum-challenge/development_checklist.md

     aborting again.
 Not very pretty code on pull and futurely live.

 ~~9 - Implement webpages argument into live~~ **30 minutes**
     - Supposed to be 2 minutes.
-Playing around with threads and mutexes for thread safety despite nothing having blown yet (pooling with threads) 10 - Implement CLI command stats
+Playing around with threads and mutexes for thread safety despite nothing having blown yet (pooling with threads)
+    - Stopping for now.

+10 - Implement CLI command stats

 ####Checklist: